Barbados Police Service Band: History

 When the RBPF was first established it was with a complement of 19 serving Policemen.
 At that time they wore regulation police uniforms, and their selection was due to the love for music and the knowledge of the art.
 The first Bandmaster was Capt.
 Willocks who came to the Island with the 2nd.
 Battalion of the West Riding Regiment, as its Bandmaster.
 In 1914, Sergeant Major Emmanuel Bennernagel of the British Guiana Militia Band was appointed as Bandmaster, and took it on its first overseas tour to St. Lucia in 1945.
 He was also responsible for instituting the Band Cadet system of recruitment.
 Captain Charles E. Raison replaced Sergeant Major Bennernagel in 1946, and since then the band has had a number of Directors of Music which included Lieutenant William Griesley and Lieutenant Joseph Griffith.
-Snce December 2012, Superintendent Keith Ellis has held the post of Director of Music.
+Since December 2012, Superintendent Keith Ellis has held the post of Director of Music.